Renewable Energy Market Size

 Hydropower Segment to Dominate the Market

-- In 2019, the total global hydropower installed capacity reached 1,308 gigawatts (GW).
-This represents a rise of 1.2%, down on the five-year annual average of 2.1% and well below an estimated 2.0% annual growth required to meet Paris Agreement targets.
-More than 50 countries added more than 15 GW installed capacity in 2019.
-The one with the highest individual increases in installed capacity was Brazil (4.92 GW), China (4.17 GW), and Laos (1.89 GW).
+- In 2021, the global hydropower installed capacity reached 1,360 gigawatts (GW), representing a rise of 2.21% compared to 2020, down on the five-year annual average of 2.1% and well below an estimated 2.0% annual growth required to meet the Paris Agreement targets.

-- Therefore, based on the above-mentioned factors, the hydropower segment is expected to dominate the market during the forecast period.
+- Thus, the hydropower segment is expected to dominate the market during the forecast period.